vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2022.03.14 version 1.8.16 =
+* Ensure Express Checkout and Checkout session handling still works for logged-in users in newer versions of Woo

 = 2022.03.07 version 1.8.14 =
 * Change payment method title to Credit Card if this was used on the Vipps Checkout page